josh-wong/go-chatgpt/README.md

 # Go-ChatGPT

 Go-ChatGPT is an open-source GoLang client for ChatGPT, a large language model trained by OpenAI.
-With Go-ChatGPT, you can quickly and easily integrate ChatGPT's language processing capabilities into your Go applications.
+With Go-ChatGPT, you can integrate ChatGPT's language processing capabilities into your Go applications.

 ## Features

 - Provides a GoLang client for ChatGPT.
-- Sends text to ChatGPT and receives a response.
+- Sends text to ChatGPT and receives a response from ChatGPT.
 - Supports GPT3.5 and GPT4 models.

 ## Installation

-You can install ChatGPT-Go by using Go modules:
+You can install Go-ChatGPT by using Go modules:

 ```bash
 go get github.com/josh-wong/go-chatgpt